VijaySouri4/Git-public/README.md

 # Git-public
-My projects to complete Udacity nano degree and Coursera courses on ML.s
+Projects I completed for the Udacity nano degree and Coursera courses on ML.s